 \section{Related Work}

-The presented techniques in this paper have overlap with work in different areas ranging from (1) index compression, over (2) partial/adaptive indexes, to (3) function approximations.
+The presented techniques in this paper overlap with work in different areas including (1) index compression, (2) partial/adaptive indexes, and (3) function approximation.

-\textbf{Index Compression:} Since B+ trees can often consume a large amount of storage space, it is not surprising that several index compression techniques have been proposed.
-These approaches primarily aim to reduce the size of keys in internal nodes by applying techniques such as prefix/suffix truncation, dictionary compression, and key normalization ~\cite{graefe, compressing_relations_and_indexes,rdf3x}.
-This allows these techniques to reduce the overall number of nodes used to store an index.
-Importantly, these techniques can also be applied within \system{} in order to further reduce the size of the underlying tree structure.
+\emph{Index Compression:} Since B+ trees can often consume significant space, several index compression techniques have been proposed.
+These approaches reduce the size of keys in internal nodes by applying techniques such as prefix/suffix truncation, dictionary compression, and key normalization~\cite{graefe, compressing_relations_and_indexes,rdf3x}.
+Importantly, these techniques can also be applied within \system{} to further reduce the size of the underlying tree structure.

-Similar to B+ tree compression, several methods have been proposed in order to more compactly represent bitmap indexes~\cite{bitmap1,bitmap2,bitmap3,bitmap4,bitmap5}.
+Similar to B+ tree compression, several methods have been proposed in order to more compactly represent bitmap indexes~\cite{bitmap1,bitmap2,bitmap3,bitmap4,bitmap5,bitmap_perf}.
 Many of these techniques are specific to bitmap indexes, which are primarily only useful for attributes with few distinct values and not the general workloads that \system{} targets.

+Correlation Maps~\cite{correlation_maps} try to leverage correlations between an unclustered attribute and a clustered attribute when an existing primary key index exists.
+Our approach, on the other hand, does not assume an existing index already exists and uses variable sized paging (instead of fixed-sized buckets) that better model the underlying data.

-Moreover, other techniques have been developed to better align the node layout with the requirements of modern hardware by also utilizing compression.
-For example, CSB+ trees \cite{csb} remove the need to store pointers by using offsets.
-However, the main target is read-heavy workloads.
-FAST~\cite{FAST} is another more recent tree structure that organizes tree elements in order to store then index in a more compact representation and exploit modern hardware features (e.g., SIMD, cache line size) for read-heavy workloads.
-Similarly, an Adpative Radix Tree (ART)~\cite{art} also tried to leverage CPU caches for in-memory indexing.
-Another idea that was discussed in~\cite{reducing_storage} are hybrid indexes.
-The idea is to separate the index in hot and cold data where cold data is stored in a compressed format since it is updated less often.
-As previously mentioned, all these techniques are orthogonal to \system{} and we could use these techniques to store the underlying tree structure to efficiently locate the segment that a given key belongs to and optimize for read-heavy workloads or hot/cold data.
+FAST~\cite{FAST} is another more recent tree structure that organizes tree elements in a more compact and efficient representation in order to exploit modern hardware features (e.g., SIMD, cache line size) for read-heavy workloads.
+Similarly, an Adaptive Radix Tree (ART)~\cite{art} leverages CPU caches for in-memory indexing.
+Another idea discussed in~\cite{reducing_storage} are hybrid indexes which separate the index into hot and cold regions where cold data is stored in a compressed format.
+Lastly, Log-structured Merge-trees~\cite{lsmt} are designed for mostly write intensive workloads and extensions including Monkey~\cite{monkey} balance performance and memory consumption.
+Each of these techniques can be seen as orthogonal and thus also could be used by \system{} to more efficiently store the underlying tree structure as well as optimize for read-heavy workloads or hot/cold data.